Kiran86180/OCTANET_INTERN/README.md

+OVERVIEW-
-Bike Platform This bike website is responsive to any bike fanatic with a curated list of available bikes, spare parts, and accessories.
-Users can browse through categories of popular bikes as well as indispensable accessories by their descriptions and smooth "Shop Now" options.
+    Bike Platform is a responsive landing page for bike enthusiasts, offering a curated selection of bikes, spare parts, and accessories.
+    This page allows users to explore popular bike categories and essential bike accessories with descriptions and images.